Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 * The output sample rate is 500 MHz.
 This is determined by the Sample Period parameter of the Gateway blocks inside of the HDL subsystem (`HDL_Subsystem1`).
 * The output data type is `uint64`.
 * The output signal is a scalar value.
+The **AIE to HDL** block always outputs a scalar value for input to the HDL subsystem.

 ## Key Takeaways